jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Classifying ordinary differential equations.md

 - math-82/1
 ---

 An important part of dealing with differential equations is learning to classify them.
-Having the vocabulary to describe the salient properties of an [[What are differential equations?#_definition _ ordinary differential equations|ordinary differential equation]] can be very useful to determine their behaviour, deeper properties, and whether analytic solution strategies apply.
+Having the vocabulary to describe the salient properties of an [[Differential equations --- math-82/notes/What are differential equations?#_definition _ ordinary differential equations|ordinary differential equation]] can be very useful to determine their behaviour, deeper properties, and whether analytic solution strategies apply.

 ### Order